pnucolab/pyoncoprint/docs/source/api.rst

      - Description
    * - recurrence_matrix
      - pd.DataFrame or np.ndarray
-     - Matrix of mutations/alterations (genes x samples)
+     - Matrix of mutations/alterations (genes x samples).
+If DataFrame, genes should be index and samples should be columns
    * - genes
      - array-like, optional
-     - Gene names for rows
+     - Gene names for rows.
+If not provided, extracted from DataFrame index or auto-generated
    * - samples
      - array-like, optional
-     - Sample names for columns
+     - Sample names for columns.
+If not provided, extracted from DataFrame columns or auto-generated
    * - separator
      - str, default=","
      - Separator for multiple mutations in same cell